hariram2/hariram2/README.md

 # Hello! 👋️

-I am a software engineer from Brazil.
-My deal is building fast, beautiful and high-quality web apps, but I have also worked on mobile and desktop apps (it was pretty fun!).
-Whenever possible, I work with Open Source Software (OSS).
-You can check out my OSS projects here on GitHub.
+I am a software engineer from India.
+My deal is building fast, beautiful and high-quality web apps using MERN Stack, but I have also worked as Linux Administrator (it was pretty fun!).

 <ul>
 <li>Front-End Web Developer</li>
-<li>Open Sourcerer</li>
-<li>Bullet List Enthusiast</li>
+<li>Linux Administrator</li>
+<li>React Js & Node Js</li>
+<li>MYSQL</li>
 </ul>

 ## I am good at a few things: